All Quiet on the Western Front Revenge Quotes

 What in the h-e-double hockey sticks does Haie mean when he says, "Revenge is black-pudding"?
 We know that blood pudding is a delicacy in several cultures involving congealed blood in sausage form (a.k.a. blood pudding).
 In German this delicacy is known as blutwurst.
 Maybe Haie means something to the effect of "What goes around comes around."
 Hmmmm.

-"You limp, will you get out – you hound, you skunk, sneak out of it, would you?"
+"You lump, will you get out – you hound, you skunk, sneak out of it, would you?"
 [Himmelstoss's] eye becomes glassy, I knock his head against the wall – "You cow" – I kick him in the ribs – "You swine" – I push him toward the door and shove him out head first.
 (6.148)

 We're not quite sure what's up with the animal imagery at this moment, but it's clear that Paul is none too pleased with Himmelstoss's plan to hide in a dugout during a bombardment rather than fight.
 The man who was supposed to have taught the young soldiers about bravery and about what it means to be a soldier is the greatest coward of them all.